mevolkan/job-application-form/README.md

-# job application form
+# Odoo job application form
-intergrates to wordpress and adds ability to send applications to Odoo
+integrates to WordPress and adds the ability to send job applications to Odoo

-Needs rework in the following
+It needs rework in the following
-Use php templatin
-manage the document downloads
-track application
+Add seetings to add the job URL to be applied to, at the moment it is hard coded Use php templating for the jobs manage the document downloads track application